emilyriehl/yoneda/simplicial-hott/9-yoneda.md

         recOR(t <= s |-> (id-comp-witness A a y (Segal-comp A AisSegal a x y g k)) (s , t), s <= t |-> (Segal-comp-witness A AisSegal a x y g k) (t , s))

+-- We apply the transformation phi to the square just constructed.
 #def id-domain-square-transformation
     (A : U)                                         -- The ambient type.
     (AisSegal : isSegal A)                          -- A proof that A is Segal.